enclaive/enclaive-docker-rust-sgx/README.md

 This project was developed in the context of the system security lecture by [@sebastiangajek](https://github.com/sebastiangajek) at the Flensburg University of Applied Sciences.

+## Why use an enclave
+An enclaved application has some great advantages
+* You don't lose the trust of an on-premise cloud in the public cloud
+* Better security against exploits for kernel-space, insider attack (malicious  or not), corrupted UEFI Firmware and other "root" attacks that use application corruption.
+* Regardless of the geolocation, the privacy export regulation are complied with
+* Through the enclave the processing data are encrypted and anonymized, so it is [GDRP](https://gdpr.eu/)/[CCPA](https://leginfo.legislature.ca.gov/faces/codes_displayText.xhtml?lawCode=CIV&division=3.&title=1.81.5.&part=4.&chapter=&article) complaint

 ## Getting started
 ### Pre-requirements
 An enclave-ready computing platform with flexible launch control.
 Check for Intel SGX with